Deasun/snAPP/README.md

 Data-visualisation charts are created using the **pygal** python svg plotting library.
 Static and media files are stored in an **AWS S3** bucket.
 Payments are processed using the **Stripe** online payment processing system.

-**Bower** has been used to manage package dependencies for deployment of site on github pages.
-The site is designed using a **mobile-first** design and can be viewed [HERE](https://futoisaru.github.io/hippo/).
+**AWS Cloud9** has been used to manage package dependencies for deployment of site on github pages.
+The site is designed using a **mobile-first** design and can be viewed [HERE](insert link following deployment).

 The snAPP **API**, providing data relating to the application's development is available [HERE]() User information and alerts are not provided to the public.
 A **twitter** widget displaying the feed of the news source LabourStart is rendered on medium and large viewports across the site.